lsst-ts/ts_Dockerfiles/mtaos_sim/README.md

 ## Overview

 This docker is based off the [lsstts/aos_aoclc](https://hub.docker.com/repository/docker/lsstts/aos_aoclc) image with everything required to run the MTAOS software.
+In the build process, the user needs to assign the argument of `IMAGE_TAG` by `--build-arg`.

 1. After entering the container, do the following to check the available option to run MTAOS: